Sam-j-Clark/Island-Trader-Game/README.md

 I think I am learning just as much from this project 2 years later (May 2023).
 This project gives me a real appreciation for how far I've come in my software engineering journey.
 I think it's also humbling because I remember being so proud of this project and thinking it was fantastic.
-It makes me wonder if the work I produce now will look awful in a couple more years time.
+It makes me wonder if the work I produce now (in 2023) will look awful in a couple more years time.

 ---

 ## Running the applciation.

 ---